Zain4999/Covid_exploration/README.md

 |----------------|------------|-------------|--------------|------------------------|
 | United Kingdom | 2024-07-07 | 24,956,066  | 232,112      | 0.93

+### Top 10 case fatality rates
-I then also wanted to find the countries with the top 10 case mortality rates, and for this I did not filter for the UK
+I then also wanted to find the countries with the top 10 case fatality rates, and for this I did not filter for the UK

 ```sql
 select